-AI-Native Companies: How Developers Work with AI Agents Instead of Writing Code Themselves
+AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

-Why one person with AI support can now achieve what previously required a whole team.
-The PDAA workflow, how to handle cognitive risks for employees, and what leaders should do right now.
+Why one person with AI can now do the work of a whole team.
+The PDAA workflow, the cognitive risks for staff, and what technical leaders should do right now.

 Overview

-• AI-native companies build AI in from the ground up; the core value lies in the knowledge of optimised prompts, workflows, and trained assistants.
+• AI-native companies build AI in from the ground up; their core value lies in knowing the optimised prompts, workflows, and trained assistants that get results.

-• The PDAA cycle (Plan–Delegate–Assess–Codify) replaces traditional coding: developers formulate tasks, AI agents implement them.
+• The PDAA cycle (Plan, Delegate, Assess, Codify) replaces traditional coding: developers define the tasks and AI agents implement them.

-• The "10x developer" emerges through the ability to orchestrate multiple AI agents, not through superhuman typing.
+• The "10x developer" is now real, born of the ability to orchestrate multiple AI agents rather than superhuman typing.

-• Attention residue, decision fatigue, and technostress are cognitive risks that employers must consider when orchestrating AI.
+• Attention residue, decision fatigue, and technostress are cognitive risks that employers must manage when their teams orchestrate AI.

-Software development is currently undergoing a fundamental change – on two levels simultaneously.
-In their daily work, developers are delegating more and more tasks to AI agents instead of writing code themselves.
-At the same time, tech giants like OpenAI, Anthropic, and Google are investing hundreds of billions in computing power.
-The result: A new kind of company is emerging – the AI-native company.
+Software development is undergoing a fundamental change, and it is happening on two levels at once.
+In their day-to-day work, developers increasingly delegate tasks to AI agents rather than writing the code themselves.
+At the same time, tech giants like OpenAI, Anthropic, and Google are pouring hundreds of billions into computing power.
+The result is a new kind of company: the AI-native company.

 Who is this briefing for?

-This article is aimed at technical leaders (CTOs, Heads of Engineering) who want to understand how AI agents will change their teams and working methods over the next 1–5 years – and what they can do today.
+This article is for technical leaders (CTOs, Heads of Engineering) who want to understand how AI agents will reshape their teams and ways of working over the next one to five years, and what they can do about it today.

 Table of Contents